PennLINC/xcp_d/docs/usage.rst

 ``"template_to_anat_xfm"`` selects a transform from standard space to T1w/T2w space.
 Again, the standard space is determined based on other files.

+There are additional keys that control how mesh and morphometry files are selected.
+Please refer to ``io_spec.yaml`` for more information on them.

 Example bids-filter-file